Dynasonix Project Awarded Support through Princeton's Intellectual Property Accelerator Fund

 Inquiries should be sent to Audtech Associates via email to: j5652c@alumni.Princeton.EDU

-Pure Stereo is a recent breakthrough in audio technology (licensed by Princeton University) that yields unprecedented spatial realism in loudspeakers-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a level of high tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
-Learn more about Pure Stereo through these 20 Questions and Answers.
+Pure Stereo 3D Audio™ (now called "BACCH™ 3D Sound") is a recent breakthrough in audio technology, based on BACCH™ Filters, (and licensed by Princeton University) that yields unprecedented spatial realism in loudspeaker-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a level of high tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
+To learn more about BACCH™ 3D Sound, view this poster and read these 20 Questions and Answers.